Vardot/varbase_workflow/README.md

 Varbase Workflow includes a toolkit for robust, quick, and enterprise content moderation features.
-Varbase Workflow is useful for small sites with simple publishing workflow to enterprise complex publishing workflows, all thanks to leveraging Drupal 8 / Drupal 9 Content Moderation and Workflow modules.
+Varbase Workflow is useful for small sites with simple publishing workflow to enterprise complex publishing workflows, all thanks to leveraging Drupal Content Moderation and Workflow modules.

 Out of the box, it offers two workflows for content moderation: